luiscruz/course_sustainableSE/2026/p1_measuring_software/g5_template.md

 image: "img/g5_template/project_cover.png"
 date: 12/02/2026
 summary: |-
   The aim of this project would be to measure energy consumption between Chrome and Firefox in order to determine which on is more energy efficient.
-For the purpose of this task we will measure the energy consumption of BrowserBench.org using EnergiBridge in macOs, Windows and Linux in all three load conditions.
+For the purpose of this task we will measure the energy consumption of BrowserBench.org using EnergiBridge in macOs, Windows and Linux in all three benchmarks available.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---